coderahh/terminalportfolio/README.md

 Terminal Portfolio is a command-line-style portfolio website built using Flutter.
 It provides an interactive terminal interface where users can enter commands to navigate and explore different sections of the portfolio.

+## Live Site

+Access the live version that is my own portfolio site at: [https://rahelehhasani.space/](https://rahelehhasani.space/)

 ## Features

 - Command-line interface: Users can enter commands to interact with the portfolio.